Looking to improve your welding skills and knowledge? Look no further!

 (5) Welding process parameters;

-(2) The welding rod and flux shall be dried strictly according to the regulations before welding, and stored in the insulation barrel, so that they can be used and taken at any time.
+(2) Before welding, the welding rod and flux must be strictly dried according to regulations and stored in an insulation barrel for easy use and access.

-(3) Adopt appropriate welding process parameters.
-When using alkaline electrode for welding, short arc welding must be carried out.
+(3) Ensure appropriate welding process parameters are adopted.
+When using an alkaline electrode for welding, short arc welding must be carried out.